 - Hot Glue

-I showed them how to put the sock on their hand while decorating it so they would know exactly where they wanted to put eyes, etc. They opted to skip the wiggly eyes, using the coveted permanent markers instead.
+Show your child how to put the sock on their hand while decorating it so they know exactly where they want to put eyes, etc.

 Younger ones can tell you where to add the materials.